If You Are Being Bullied: What to Do

 5. Be STRONG!

 Bullies like upsetting people because it makes them feel powerful.
 Be in control so that the bully isn't.
 Confidence and having good self-esteem will help, but even if you don't feel that way at the moment, acting as you do will help.
 Others can't tell how you're feeling or what's going on in your head unless you show them.
 Even faking confidence and acting like you aren't afraid will help the situation, and maybe next time you won't need to fake it.
 You may find that you're pretty good at handling bullies and are able to help others when the bully finds their next victim.

 We're all in this together, let's start acting like it.
 Always keep in mind, "If you don't have anything nice to say to someone, then don't say anything at all."
 And remember the golden rule: "Treat others the way you would want them to treat you."

-–> Tell me what you have to say about bullying.
+Tell me what you have to say about bullying in the comments below.
 Tell me your thoughts, encouragement and advice for those being bullied, your personal story with bullying, and kind words to encourage someone to stop being a bully.